 New 2025 Maqiano™ Microtuning System - Operating Instructions

-Put the box on the table, the logo facing up before opening.
-Otherwise some heavy metal objects might fall on your toes.
+Place the box on the table, the logo facing up before opening it.
+Otherwise, some heavy metal parts might fall on your toes.
+Refer to the included photos to see how the parts should be arranged inside the two different box models after use.

 Warning about the strong neodymium magnets

-Always keep the parts in good order inside the box when not in use.
-The magnetic parts can be very active if you leave them on the table, flying and attacking metal objects from surprisingly far.
-If you break a magnet, don't try to fix it, take gloves, carefully throw it in the bin and ask us for a new one.
+Always keep the parts properly organized inside the box when not in use.
+The magnetic parts can become very active if left loose on a table, suddenly flying toward and attaching to metal objects from a surprising distance.
+If a magnet breaks, do not try to repair it.
+Put on gloves, carefully throw it in the bin, and contact us for a replacement part.

-When lifting up the parts, moving them around and installing the Maqiano units in your piano, always keep in mind that the magnets want to hook up to all metal objects, including the piano body.
-Protect the piano with your fingers in between the piano and the unit, when installing Maqiano in places where the iron support bars or other metal parts are close.
+When lifting, moving, or installing the Maqiano units in your piano, always remember that the magnets will try to attach themselves to any nearby metal surfaces, including the piano frame.
+Protect the piano by placing your fingers between the unit and the piano when installing Maqiano in areas where metal support bars or other iron parts are nearby.

-When storing the small magnets in the box, hold them tight with your fingers until they are well fastened in their place.
+When storing the small magnets in the box, hold them firmly with your fingers until they are securely fastened in their place.
 It can be annoying to separate them from each other later.

 Another Warning

 Never use any force when Maqiano is inside your piano!
-If something is stuck, slowly and carefully find out how to solve that easily, never pull anything out using force.
-If you need to use any force when adjusting something, or change the Magnetic Tip for example, always take the unit out and do it outside the piano.
+If something seems stuck, slowly and carefully find out how to solve that easily, never pull anything out with force.
+If you need to use any force when adjusting something, or change the Magnetic Tip for example, always remove the unit and do it outside the piano.
 Don't use the Tool inside the piano, there's a risk that you drop it in between the strings.
-If this happens, you might have to remove the keyboard and the whole hammer mechanism to get it out.
+If this happens, you might have to remove the keyboard and the entire hammer mechanism to get it out.
+If you need to do it, call your piano technician for advice.
+It's not too difficult, but good to know certain things.

 The Working Principle of Maqiano

-Maqiano works like a capo in guitar, you attach it in the choir of strings between the agraffe (or pressure bar in upright piano) and the hammer, and the part between The Magnetic Tip and the agraffe stops vibrating, so the speaking length of the string gets shorter and the tuning level goes up.
+Maqiano works similarly to a capo on a guitar.
+You attach it to the choir of strings between the agraffe (or pressure bar in an upright piano) and the hammer.
+The section of the string between the Magnetic Tip and the agraffe stops vibrating, which shortens the speaking length of the string and raises the tuning level.

-The main thing that does the job is The Mass, which is attached to the choir of strings with The Fastening Part.
-The Magnetic Tip will be the new starting point of the string vibration.
-The Tip is fastened to the choir of strings with the L-Stick that goes under the choir of strings.
+The main component that performs this function is the Mass, which is attached to the choir of strings withthe Fastening Part.
+The Magnetic Tip becomes the new starting point of the string vibration.
+The Tip is secured to the strings using the L-Stick, which slides underneath the choir of strings.

 Installing on grand piano